 Marriage and relationship counselling in Brisbane

-Couple seeking relationship counselling will often cite issues of poor communication, affairs, lack of respect, sexual problems and a loss of connection.
+Couple seeking relationship counselling will discuss poor communication, affairs, lack of respect, sexual problems and a loss of connection.

 One or both partners don’t feel that they are understood.
 Partners feel that the other partner is not making much of an effort to understand what is important to them.
 I will actively with couples to renew or develop communication skills if this is a concerning issue.